The 2 Best SBA Franchise Loans

 As the name suggests, equipment loans are intended specifically to pay for the purchase of the expensive machinery and tools you need to run your franchise.
 If your lender approves your application—in which they’ll most closely consider the equipment’s expected resale value, rather than your business’s finances—they’ll front you up to 100% of the capital you need to purchase that machinery.
 You’ll repay your loan, plus interest, over time.

-In the unlikely scenario that you can’t repay your loan, your lender will collect the equipment itself to make up for the missing debt.
+If you can’t repay your loan, your lender will collect the equipment itself to make up for the missing debt.
 Thanks to that baked-in collateral, equipment loans pose much less risk to lenders, so they’re willing to accept borrowers with challenged credit, lower revenue, or less time in business.
-That’s a wildly different scenario from high-risk SBA loans, which are available to borrowers with the strongest business and personal financials possible.
+That’s a wildly different scenario from SBA franchise loans, which are only available to borrowers with the strongest business and personal financials possible.

 Clearly, you can’t secure an SBA franchise loan unless you’re qualified for one.
-But if you are, your franchise will benefit from one of the most generous business loans you’ll ever find anywhere (it’s true!).
+But if you are, your franchise will benefit from one of the most generous business loans you’ll find anywhere.

 But if you’re not a candidate for an SBA franchise loan, you have other choices.
 Franchisor financing, shorter-term loans, or equipment loans may offer you just the right amount of funding for your needs, and may provide you with your required funds on a much shorter timeline and looser eligibility standards.